akshay9594/COMPASS/README.md

 # Compiling and Running the benchmarks

-   1. There are 2 main directories - "serial" and "parallel which contain the serial and parallel versions of the codes.
+   1. There are 2 main directories - "serial" and "parallel" which contain the serial and parallel versions of the codes.
 The process of compiling and running the codes is the same for both versions.